-I work as a PhD researcher in the project Children and Childhood in Literature: Theory – Narratology – Criticism at Bielefeld University, Germany.
-I teach writing intensive seminars on literary constructions of childhood, critical theory and narrative theory, film and popular culture, zombie culture and biopolitical representation.
+I am a PhD researcher at Bielefeld University, Germany.
+I publish on cultural constructions of childhood and I teach writing intensive seminars on critical theory and narrative theory, film and popular culture, literary constructions of childhood, zombie culture and biopolitical representation.

 I love teaching and my students even recommended me for the Landeslehrpreis NRW 2019, which makes me so proud.
-I write more on my teaching practice and on education in general in my Essays on teaching and over at Unconditional-Teaching.com.
+I write more on my teaching practice and on education in general in my essays and over at Unconditional-Teaching.com.

 You can book me for workshops to share my teaching expertise in writing intensive seminars, effective writing supervision, writing portfolios, student-teacher communication, and more – in German or English.

 Tyll Zybura | 28 May 2020 | 1 comment